Last updated: April 30, 2026 | By the LearnPath Team

 freeCodeCamp's 11.3 million subscriber channel is the largest free coding education platform on YouTube.
 For Python project learners, its value lies in its marathon-length courses: 4-hour, 8-hour, and even 12-hour complete project builds taught by industry professionals.

-The instructors rotate by specialty, so you get Kylie Ying teaching data science, Sanjeev Thiyagarajan teaching Django REST APIs, and Tim Ruscica (Tech With Tim) teaching Python game development.
+The instructors rotate by specialty, so you get Kylie Ying teaching data science, Sanjeev Thiyagarajan teaching Django REST APIs, and Tim Ruscica teaching Python game development.
 That variety means you are not locked into one teaching style for every topic.

 Best For: Learners who prefer structured, course-length experiences and want a complete project in a single sitting.